 - Set up a time to review your budget each month or quarter.
 Are you staying within the budget?
 Do you need to make changes?

 - Develop a method to organize your personal documents and retain financial information for your taxes.

 - Review your federal income tax status and decide which filing status is most beneficial.

 - Update your insurance policies, making any needed changes to designating your beneficiaries.

-- This may be a good time to meet with a financial professional to begin planning for longer-term financial goals such as buying a house or retirement.
+- Decide whether there is a need to meet with a financial professional to begin planning for longer-term financial goals, such as buying a house or retirement.

 - If you’re not already familiar with investing basics, this is a good time to educate yourselves on the different types of asset classes.
 How do they work?
 What ones are best suited to your goals?